rpm-software-management/ci-dnf-stack/README.md

 The aim is to run integration tests of projects that depend on the DNF stack, so that regressions can be caught early and close to the source.

-So far there's only the Ansible integration test suite (specifically its part that concerns DNF) integrated into our CI.